laztheripper/vsnip/README.md

 \
 Or...\
 \
-Move the entire folder to your extensions folder
+Move the entire folder to your extensions folder which should be **here**:
 ```
 Windows: %USERPROFILE%\.vscode\extensions
 macOS: $HOME/.vscode/extensions